Proppys

 Handsworth & Winson Green

 Birmingham's strongest yield-to-price ratio.
-Working household demand with no Article 4.
+Working household demand; HMO conversion needs planning under the citywide Article 4.

 B11